kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_test.md

 ## kosli pipeline artifact report evidence test

 Report a JUnit test evidence to an artifact in a Kosli pipeline.

 ### Synopsis

 Report a JUnit test evidence to an artifact in a Kosli pipeline.
-   The artifact SHA256 fingerprint is calculated or alternatively it can be provided directly.
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).

 ```shell
 kosli pipeline artifact report evidence test [ARTIFACT-NAME-OR-PATH] [flags]